MicheleCotrufo/pdf2doi/README.md

 5. As a last desperate attempt, the first N=1000 characters of the pdf text are used as a query for a google search.
 The plain text of the first results is scanned for valid identifiers.

-Any time that a possible identifier is found, it is validated by performing a query to a relevant website (e.g., http://dx.doi.org for DOIs and http://export.arxiv.org for arxiv IDs).
+Any time that a potential identifier is found, it is also validated by performing a query to a relevant website (e.g., http://dx.doi.org for DOIs and http://export.arxiv.org for arxiv IDs).
-The validation process returns raw [BibTeX](http://www.bibtex.org/) info when the identifier is valid.
+This validation process also returns raw [BibTeX](http://www.bibtex.org/) info when the identifier is valid.

 When a valid identifier is found with any method different than the first one, the identifier is also stored inside the metadata of the pdf file.
 In this way, future lookups of this same file will be able to extract the identifier with the